Beacon Theatre (New York City): Description

-The Beacon Theatre is at 2124 Broadway, on the Upper West Side of Manhattan in New York City, along the east side of the avenue between West 74th and 75th Streets.
+The Beacon Theatre is at 2124 Broadway, along the east side of the avenue between West 74th and 75th Streets, on the Upper West Side of Manhattan in New York City, United States.
 The theater is part of the Hotel Beacon building and was designed by Walter W. Ahlschlager for Samuel L. "Roxy" Rothafel.
 The Beacon's auditorium is mostly along the rear of the hotel, facing Amsterdam Avenue to the east and 75th Street to the north, although the main entrance is on Broadway to the west.
 The theater and hotel are near several other buildings such as The Ansonia apartments to the southwest, The Astor apartments to the northwest, and the Central Savings Bank Building to the south.

 The Beacon Theatre had been designed as a miniature version of the earlier Roxy Theatre in Midtown Manhattan, which Ahlschlager also designed.
 Whereas the Roxy Theatre had been designed with Moorish and Renaissance-inspired elements, the Beacon contains a variety of styles, including Renaissance, Ancient Roman, Ancient Greek, and Rococo-inspired elements.
 Danish artist Valdemar Kjoldgaard designed numerous murals for the Beacon as well.
 When the theater opened, Women's Wear Daily described Kjoldgaard's murals as being "themselves worth a king's ransom".
 A reporter described the theater in general as "a true bit of Bagdad on Broadway", while another critic called the theater's interior "like walking into an Arab sheik's tent".